psftw/jra/README.md

 ## `jra`

-A CLI to run JIRA queries with clickable links from the command line.
+A CLI to run JIRA queries with clickable links.

 ```
 $ jra ls